MAN95-dev/The-Bookshelf/README.md

 # Credits

 ## Content
 - Register, log in, log out, and add book form provided by [Bootsnipp](https://bootsnipp.com/).
+- Book synopses were taken from the [Goodreads](https://www.goodreads.com/) website.
+- Book reviews were taken from the [Kirkus](https://www.kirkusreviews.com/) website.

 ## Images
-- Book cover images and synopses were taken from the [Goodreads](https://www.goodreads.com/) website.
+- Book cover images were taken from the [Goodreads](https://www.goodreads.com/) website.
-- Book reviews were taken from the [Kirkus](https://www.kirkusreviews.com/) website.
 - The founder image was taken from my personal collection of photos.
 - The 'Why The Bookshelf?' image was created by myself with Powerpoint.